Hey friend,

 3. Plan Meals and Outfits for the Week (20 Minutes)

 Real talk: Monday morning decisions are THE WORST.
+You're already mad that it arrived so quickly.

 "What am I going to wear?"
 "What am I eating for lunch?"
 "Why didn't I do this yesterday??"